2020: Point of No Return for Maritime

 However, dire predictions from insurers should stop this train of thought.
 Insurance broker Marsh has made it clear that non-compliance with new regulations could have the ship lose its classification status and liability insurance coverage.
 It is also expected that, in order not to be declared unseaworthy, vessels will rush to shipyards for retrofitting or conversion to LNG.
 Those, who are still playing the wait-and-see game, may find themselves at loose ends when all yards are too busy to fit them in.
 Therefore, the warning from IMO secretary-general should be heeded, and compliance should begin now because there really is no turning back.

-Find out how your maritime industry peers are planning to deal with the challenges of sulfur reductions by joining an exclusive, closed-door event – Maritime2020 in Copenhagen, Denmark on June 19, 2018.
+Find out how your maritime industry peers are planning to deal with the challenges of sulfur reductions by joining an exclusive, closed-door event – 4th International Green & Smart Shipping Summit in Rotterdam on 8-9 October 2019.
 If you attend, you’ll be able to hear from major shipowners, shipbuilding companies, shipyards, ports, maritime associations and governmental bodies.
+Learn more at www.gssummit.org.